dccuchile/wefe/doc/user_guide_measurement.rst

 Depending on the metric class used, the result ``dict`` can also return more metrics, detailed word-by-word values or other statistics like p-values.
-Also some metrics allow you to change the default value in results, which will have implications a little further down the line.
+Also some metrics allow you to change the default value in results.

-Details of all the metrics implemented, their references, parameters and examples of execution can be found at `API documentation <https://wefe.readthedocs.io/en/latest/api.html>`__.
+Details of all the metrics implemented, their parameters and examples of execution can be found at `API documentation <https://wefe.readthedocs.io/en/latest/api.html>`__.